pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_publish-and-subscribe.md

 }
 `
 ```

-#### Wildcard subscribe to channels[​](#wildcard-subscribe-to-channels)

-##### Requires Stream Controller add-on

-This method requires that the *Stream Controller* add-on is enabled for your key in the [Admin Portal](https://admin.pubnub.com/) (with Enable Wildcard Subscribe checked).
-Read the [support page](https://support.pubnub.com/hc/en-us/articles/360051974791-How-do-I-enable-add-on-features-for-my-keys-) on enabling add-on features on your keys.

-Wildcard subscribes allow the client to subscribe to multiple channels using wildcard.
-For example, if you subscribe to `a.*` you will get all messages for `a.b`, `a.c`, `a.x`.
-The wildcarded `*` portion refers to any portion of the channel string name after the `dot (.)`.

 ```
 `# Subscribe to wildcard channel 'ruby.*' (make sure you have wildcard subscribe enabled in your pubnub admin console!)
 # specify two different callbacks for messages from channels and presence events in channels.